 Already, the International Monetary Fund has cut its projection for Nigeria’s 2020 economic growth to 2% from 2.5% due to plunging oil prices stemming from the coronavirus outbreak.
 Nigeria is the continent’s biggest producer and depends on crude for 90% of its exports.
 The oil price shock, due to the coronavirus, came as a great surprise to Nigeria and the impact has put substantial strain on the budget and the currency.
 The government may have to adjust its 2020 budget, which was based on a crude price of $57 a barrel.
 The low demand for oil and gas products is already causing difficulties for producing countries in trading their outputs in the market.

 In April 2020, Oil prices moved into negative territory for the first time in history after demand dried up and lockdowns across the world spread due to COVID-19.
-In response to the shocks in the oil market, the Organisation of the Petroleum Exporting Countries (OPEC) and non-OPEC oil producing countries recently agreed to cut almost 10 million barrels per day (mb/d) in oil production.
+In response to the shocks in the oil market, the Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC oil producing countries recently agreed to cut almost 10 million barrels per day (mb/d) in oil production.
 The agreement will see participating countries adjusting their crude oil production by 9.7 mb/d from May for an initial period of two months.
 OPEC announced that from July to December the total adjustment period would be 7.7 mb/d, followed by a 5.8 mb/d adjustment for a period of 16 months (January 2021 to April 2022).

 Governments role in Nigeria/Globally during the pandemic

 The demand for oil has plummeted because of the reductions in road transport and air travel.
 However, some clear trends are already visible.
 Businesses and politicians are debating the merits of complex international supply chains and questioning whether they have increased efficiency at too high a cost in terms of greater vulnerability to disruption.